Biographies and Politics: Involvement of Jews and People of Jewish Origin in Leftist Movements in 19th and 20th Century Poland

 - Dr. Michał Trębacz, POLIN Museum

-Depending on the needs, the Museum will consider providing childcare during the event.
+Depending on the needs, the Museum will consider providing childcare (for children aged 4-12 years) during the event.
 The will to apply for a childcare during the conference must be notified in advance.

 Information for conference speakers: